 Lisa Lacasse is the president of the American Cancer Society Cancer Action Network (ACS CAN), the nonprofit, nonpartisan advocacy affiliate of the American Cancer Society (ACS).
-She leads an organization of more than 200 staff in Washington, DC and across the country in support of laws and policies that help people fight cancer and advance the ACS’ mission.
+She leads an organization of staff in Washington, DC and across the country in support of laws and policies that help people fight cancer and advance the ACS’ mission.

 Since joining ACS CAN in 2007, Lisa has been integrally involved in helping to establish a nationwide public health advocacy organization that influences and shapes public policy at all levels of government.
 Her passion for representing the voices of all cancer patients and their families is exemplified in her leadership.